 My hair is all grown back now.
 And although I'll never be the same person I was before I had cancer, when I turn my head to look back on what happened to me, I realize how much I learned, and what a stronger person it has made me become.

-Eleven years later, after 68 rounds of chemo, 28 treatments of radiation, and six surgeries; it's Friday, March 1, 2013 at 8:22pm and I am proud to say that I am CANCER FREE!
+Thirteen years later, after 68 rounds of chemo, 28 treatments of radiation, and six surgeries; it's Saturday, March 1, 2014 at 8:22pm and I am still proud to say that I am CANCER FREE!

 (originally written 2002)